AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 | `mappings.name` | (*Optional*) A name for the mapping. |
 | `mappings.description` | (*Optional*) A description of the mapping. |

-## Sources
+## Configuring mapping sources

-Sources can be a field, expression, or a static value.
+In a mapping, sources can be a field, expression, or a static value.
 Based on the source type given, the value can be extracted in various ways.

 ### Field in columnar data